Parish Submission to the Bishop’s Synod in Rome

-The Parish group has a wide variety of group activities such as St Vincent de Paul Conference, the Feminist Theology Group, the Men’s Reading Group, the Women’s Review of Life and Prayer Group, the Children’s Liturgy Group and the Parish Hospitality Group.
+The Parish group has a wide variety of group activities such as St Vincent de Paul Conference, the Feminist Theology Group, the Men’s Reading Group, the Women’s Review of Life and Prayer Group and the Parish Hospitality Group.

 The Presbytery and Parish Centre at 30 Bayles Street, Parkville is frequently used by all Parish organisations and is also a place for hospitality.

 In order to get to know our parishioners, we are encouraging members of the parish to introduce themselves, their interests and connection to St Carthage’s by writing a piece of 500 words (max).
 If you would like to submit something, or know someone who could be invited to submit something, send a message to Constant.Mews@monash.edu

 The year 2021 has marked the 50th anniversary of CCA-Aus (Catholic Concern for Animals – Australia), formerly ACSCAW (The Australian Catholic Study Circle for Animal Welfare), founded by Marion Craig (1907-2007) in 1971. following its parent body in England (founded 1930s).
 I have been its chairman from its beginning to the present day.